 Is it a good investment?

 It can be, yes – but the answer to this question predominantly depends on your investment goals.
 The IDX is one of the 40 largest stock exchanges in the world by market cap, and is full of high-quality, highly liquid stocks.
 There is a catch, though: If you want to invest directly in the Indonesian stock market, you’ll need to sign up with an Indonesian broker.
-As you’ll see shortly, investing in the IDX Composite Index in other ways is easier and makes more sense.
+As you’ll see shortly, other methods are easier and makes more sense.

 As with any investment, remember that the IDX Composite Index will perform best under bull-market conditions.
 Avoid buying into the IDX Composite during bear markets, as these conditions generate falls in the value of indices.

-How do I invest in the IDX Composite Index?
+How do I invest in the IDX Composite?

 - Choose an investment type